1 Indication topenlarge

 The decision to observe, versus surgery, is based on thorough evaluation.
 Correction of a potential secondary deformity is challenging.

 Observation may also be considered in a significant orbital fracture of the only seeing eye.

-Coronal slice (hard-tissue window) of an isolated right orbital floor fracture in a two-year-old child.
+Coronal slice (hard-tissue window) of an isolated left orbital floor fracture in a two-year-old child.

 2 Follow-up topenlarge

 Due to periorbital edema following trauma, the majority of patients may initially present with proptosis.
 It may only become apparent that the patient is developing enophthalmos or dystopia when the edema has resolved after approximately two weeks.

 The patient needs to be examined and reassessed regularly and often.